grapestone5321/scdnd-pid_controller/Write-up.md

 #### The final hyperparameters:
 The final hyperparameters (P, I, D coefficients) are chosen through manual tuning.
 This could be have been done through manual tuning, twiddle, SGD, or something else, or a combination!

+#### Simulation:
+The vehicle successfully drives a lap around the track.
+No tire leaves the drivable portion of the track surface.
+The car does not pop up onto ledges or roll over any surfaces that would otherwise be considered unsafe (if humans were in the vehicle).